letientai299/google-foobar-2021/readme.md

   it myself instead).

-- I don't expect to get an interview from Google, just feel cool to accomplish somethings I couldn't have done 6 years ago.
+- I don't expect to get an interview from Google, just feel cool to accomplish somethings I couldn't have done 6 years ago. <!-- But interview me please! -->

 Some lesson learns for myself: